AIPC (Artificial Intelligence Proteomics Competition) series focuses on leveraging AI to uncover the ‘dark matter’ of MS-based proteomics.

 5. Baseline Model

-We will offer a DDA-rescoring baseline to help participants know how to use MSDT files and
+We will offer a PSM-rescoring baseline to help participants know how to use MSDT files and train a base model on GPUs.

 6. Evaluation Metrics